angiekim1203/howtosupport/README.md

 <p>&nbsp;  </p>

 ### Vision
-When support starting items are upgraded, they allow you to store up to four wards.
+When support starting items are upgraded, they allow you to store up to four stealth wards.
 These wards, when placed in game, grant vision even without a champion being in the area.
 One of the main roles of a support is to maintain vision throughout the map.
 In order to maintain vision, your goal is to obtain as much vision while simultaneously removing vision of the other team.

 #### Types of Vision Items